 New: A Pier Designated For St. Kitts – Nevis Water Taxis

-Taxi drivers will wait with you until the boats have pulled alongside the pier on the St. Kitts side, which is great since it can be pretty desolate on that side of the island at night.
+Taxi drivers will wait with you until the boats reach the pier on the St. Kitts side at night.
+This is excellent because it can be pretty lonely on that side of the island at night.

-For a while, on the Nevis side, these water taxis docked at a couple of different piers along the coast, which would sometimes cause some discontent for other boats and/or hotels sharing those docks.
+For a while, on the Nevis side, these water taxis docked at a couple of different piers along the coast.
+This sometimes causes some discontent for other boats and hotels sharing those docks.

-Five two-bedroom beach houses that offer private plunge pools, a fully-equipped gourmet kitchen, and drawbridge stairs for complete privacy.
-A guest has access to concierge services including a private chef.
+Five two-bedroom beach houses offer private plunge pools, a fully-equipped gourmet kitchen, and drawbridge stairs for complete privacy.
+A Nevis and St. Kitts Travel guest can access concierge services, including a private chef.

-What Hasn’t Changed | Nevis and St Kitts Travel
+What Hasn’t Changed

-The building that houses the Alexander Hamilton Museum is in fact where Alexander Hamilton was born.
-You would think that with the incredible rise of the popular Hamilton musical there would be more people visiting.
+The building that houses the Alexander Hamilton Museum is, in fact, where Alexander Hamilton was born.
+You would think that more people would visit with the incredible rise of the popular Hamilton musical.
 Yet, it is just as sleepy as it once was.
 The building was originally made around 1680.

-There are a few new things going on, but Nevis remains a sleepy island.
+A few new things are happening in Nevis and St Kitts travel, but Nevis remains a sleepy island.
 It is ideal for relaxing and getting one of the best night’s sleep of your life.
 The Queen of the Caribees is most definitely worth a visit.

 Please call us today at 1 (321) 777-1707 or describe Your Vacation Vision to help you plan your fully-crewed private luxury yachting vacation!
 Inquire as soon as possible about your custom, crewed yacht charter.